 What Are the Demographics of Podcast Listeners?

 We’ve covered a lot of ground so far, but now it’s time to look at who listens to podcasts.
-How many podcasts are there in 2022, and who listens to them?

 While more men seem to listen to podcasts, according to 2020 data, the difference between men and women isn’t a wide gap.

 In the United States, 48% of men listen to podcasts compared to 49% of women.
 The other 2% include non-binary and others.

 In the United Kingdom, 51% of men listen to podcasts compared to 46% of women.
 The other 3% include non-binary and others.

 Some limited studies show that in 2021, 43% of men listened to a podcast over the past month, compared to 39% of women.

 Essentially, the gender gap in America is smaller than in the United Kingdom.

 American podcast listeners between 12 and 34 make up 50% of all podcast listeners.